- ‘German Spies in Paris’

 He told Bender he wanted “to get into the facts [about the false armistice report] deeply enough to find the whole story”, which would mean obtaining more information about those official dispatches, and trying to ascertain where the false report came from, what caused it, and “what happened to the first bunch of German peace delegates”.
 [My boldface]

-Those 1918 documents record the genesis of Howard’s conspiracy theory, which at that time named “von Hintze” as the head of the supposed first delegation, specified Wednesday 6 November as the date of its reported arrival at the French lines, and claimed that it “disappeared from the news”, after being “supplanted” by the Erzberger delegation.
+In Howard’s 1918 conspiracy-theory version, therefore, “von Hintze” is named as the head of the supposed first German delegation, Wednesday 6 November is specified as the date of its reported arrival at the French lines, and the claim made that it was “supplanted” by the Erzberger delegation and “disappeared from the news”.

-The notion of a von Hintze delegation came most likely from items in Allied newspapers between 6-8 November about Germany’s preparations for an armistice meeting.
-These were derived from information printed in German newspapers on 6 November.
-One item named four high-ranking officers – Admiral von Hintze, Admiral Meurer, General von Gündell and General von Winterfeldt – as members of the “armistice commission”.
+The notion of a von Hintze delegation came most likely from details in Allied newspapers between 6-8 November about Germany’s preparations for an armistice meeting, details which were taken from official bulletins printed in German newspapers on 6 November.
+One bulletin named four high-ranking officers – Admiral von Hintze, Admiral Meurer, General von Gündell and General von Winterfeldt – as members of “the armistice commission”.
 Another announced that the “German delegation” had departed from Berlin for the West to conclude an armistice.
-15
+16

-Newspapers in Britain, France and the United States conflated both items and reported that the German armistice delegation that left Berlin on Wednesday 6 November for the Western Front consisted of those two admirals and two generals.
+However, newspapers in Britain, France and the United States conflated details from both bulletins and reported that the German armistice delegation that left Berlin on Wednesday 6 November for the Western Front consisted of those two admirals and two generals.
 Some named von Hintze as the delegation’s head, others von Winterfeldt, and provided readers with a few background biographical details.

-Except in the newspaper reports, however, there was no von Hintze or von Winterfeldt delegation.
-Von Winterfeldt was included in Erzberger’s delegation, and accompanied him on the train journey from Berlin to Spa during the night of 6-7 November, but the other three took no part in it.
-When newspapers subsequently published the Spa-Senlis wireless messages naming von Winterfeldt – but not the others – as a leading delegate, some noted the changes, most did not.
-16
+But except in Allied newspaper reports, there was no armistice delegation headed by von Hintze or von Winterfeldt.
+Von Winterfeldt was included in Erzberger’s delegation, and accompanied him on the train journey from Berlin to Spa during the night of 6-7 November, but the three other officers took no part in it.
+When Allied newspapers subsequently published the Spa-Senlis wireless messages naming von Winterfeldt, but not the others, as a delegation member under Erzberger, some commented on the fact, most did not.

-The report, it seems, was never denied or explained, and was probably erroneous.
-But it was important because it became linked in the minds of many people with the armistice reports that suddenly started circulating on 7 November: news that the German delegation had arrived enhanced the credibility of the news the war was over which followed a few hours later.
 17

+The report, it seems, was never denied or explained; and it was probably erroneous.
+But it was important because it became linked in the minds of many people with the armistice reports that suddenly started circulating on 7 November: news that the German delegation had arrived enhanced the credibility of the news the war was over that followed a few hours later.
+18

 Supposing for the moment that the unconfirmed report was in fact true, the obvious immediate questions this raises are: Where did the 6 November delegation come from?
 Who were the delegates?
 Who sent it?
 What authority did it have to discuss an armistice?
 What happened to it?